ucb-stat133/stat133-fall-2017/labs/lab01-R-basics.md

 R as a scientific calculator
 ----------------------------

-Launch RStudio and notice the default panes:
+Launch RStudio and notice the default position of the panes:

 -   Console (entire left)
 -   Environment/History (tabbed in upper right)
 -   Files/Plots/Packages/Help (tabbed in lower right)

-FYI: you can change the default location of the panes, among many other things: [Customizing RStudio](https://support.rstudio.com/hc/en-us/articles/200549016-Customizing-RStudio).
+**FYI:** you can change the default location of the panes, among many other things: [Customizing RStudio](https://support.rstudio.com/hc/en-us/articles/200549016-Customizing-RStudio).
+If have no experience working with R/RStudio, you don't have to customize right now.
+It's better if you wait some days until you get a better feeling of the working environment.
+You will probably be experimenting (trial and error) with the customizing options until you find what works for you.

+### First contact with the R console

 Let's start typing basic things in the *console*, using R as a scientific calculator.